brevzin/cpp_proposals/2996_reflection/reflection.md

 consteval info parent_of(info r);
 ```

-[#]{.pnum} *Constant When*: `r` represents a variable, structured binding, function, enumerator, class, class member, bit-field, template, namespace, alias of a type or namespace, or base specifier.
+[#]{.pnum} *Constant When*: `r` represents a variable, structured binding, function, enumerator, class, class member, bit-field, template, namespace, alias of a type or namespace, or base class specifier.

 [#]{.pnum} *Returns*: A reflection of that entity's immediately enclosing class, function, or namespace.